jhu-redcap/Multi-Column-Checkboxes/README.md

 Action Tag Section: @COLUMNS=5

-Note: When used in conjunction other action tags (e.g. @NONEOFTHEABOVE), positioning @COLUMNS as the last action tag may be required to avoid issues with some system configurations.
+Note: When used in conjunction other action tags (e.g. @NONEOFTHEABOVE), positioning @COLUMNS as the last action tag is recommended to in order to avoid issues with some system configurations (php, apache, browser...).

 ### Specifications: